 The new faculty hires comprising a FIRST Cohort are expected to be clusters of scientists (no fewer than three scientists per cluster) within several scientific areas.
 For example, an institutional cohort might be comprised of multiple smaller clusters of scientists within various scientific disciplines, such as neuroscience, cardiovascular disease, cancer, minority health, health disparities, community-based participatory research, behavioral, social, population science, or other research areas within the NIH mission.
 By incentivizing hiring of a co-localized cohort, this initiative offers an added benefit of engaging both university-level and departmental leadership and leveraging departmental faculty to form an extended network for the cohort to access.
 Although institutional capacity will shape the size of each cohort and the design of any cluster, each cohort must be large enough to create an interactive group and include collaborations among relevant departments, divisions, and institutions to help achieve this goal.
 Professional and research development, mentoring, and sponsorship are integral elements of the cohort model design, and the program must include activities and resources to reduce isolation, increase community building and networking, and foster career, research, and professional advancement.

-UofSC may only submit one application in response to this RFA.
+USC may submit only one application in response to this solicitation.

 Please ensure your LOI addresses the following:

 (1)Are the types and numbers of strategies, interventions, policies, evidence-based practices, and other activities proposed for implementation adequate and feasible to achieve significant systemic and sustainable institutional change over baseline (at cohort/faculty, institution and department/college institution level)?